Enjoy Yourself (Kylie Minogue album): Background and recording

-Kylie Minogue first came to public attention in 1986, when she was cast in the popular soap opera Neighbours as Charlene Robinson, a schoolgirl turned garage mechanic.
+Minogue first came to public attention in 1986, when she was cast in the popular soap opera Neighbours as Charlene Robinson, a schoolgirl turned garage mechanic.
 She signed with Mushroom Records in early 1987 and released her self-titled debut studio album in July 1988.
 Fuelled by hit singles like "I Should Be So Lucky", "The Loco-Motion" and "Got to Be Certain", Kylie peaked at number one and was the best-selling album of 1988 in the United Kingdom.
 In her native Australia, it peaked at number two and was certified four times platinum by the Australian Recording Industry Association (ARIA).
 It has sold over five million copies worldwide.
 The album helped Minogue launch her career as a pop artist at a time when not many established actors in television chose to make a record.

 Minogue relocated to London after filming her final scenes for Neighbours in June and July 1988.
 In November, she lent her voice to "Especially for You", a duet with her then-boyfriend Jason Donovan, who also played her love interest in Neighbours.
 Written and produced by Stock Aitken Waterman (SAW), it became the fourth highest-selling single of 1988 and the first number-one single of 1989 in the United Kingdom.
 In February 1989, she reunited with the producers at PWL Studios 1 & 4 in London.
 The trio, who had served as producers and writers on Kylie, had Minogue record "Hand on Your Heart" and "Wouldn't Change a Thing", while working on her second album.
 Pete Waterman, one of the producers, felt that they had a remarkable work ethic during the making of Enjoy Yourself, saying "We aren't nervous about following up the first album at all, we were on a treadmill and loving it".
 The album was licensed by PWL co-owner David Howell.

 Two months later, it was announced that Minogue had accepted the lead part of Lola Lovell in the Australian-based film The Delinquents, directed by Chris Thomson.
 Trying to establish herself as a serious actress, Minogue believed the role as a rebellious and passionate country girl would differentiate her from her girl-next-door image in Neighbours.
 Principal photography began in Maryborough, Queensland, in May and lasted about two months.
 She resumed work on her album in London for three weeks until July.
 The three-week recording sessions were intense since she was still promoting her debut album.
 For The Delinquents soundtrack, Waterman suggested Minogue cover The Teenagers' "I'm Not a Juvenile Delinquent" (1957) or Little Anthony and the Imperials' "Tears on My Pillow" (1958).
 Minogue picked the latter work, as she was already familiar with the song, and recorded it the next day.
 She recorded "Never Too Late" during the final sessions in July.